CGIF is pleased to confirm that the 2022 congress will take place April 11 to 13, 2022, as a fully virtual conference.

-The topics presented at the Congress include studies with livestock and poultry species for food production and biomedical research, as well as clinical and nutritional studies relevant to improving human health and well-being.
-Research that addresses the environmental and public health impacts from gastrointestinal microbiology (e.g. the ecology of antibiotic resistance, food safety, and waste management) is also welcome.
+The topics presented at the congress include studies with livestock and poultry species for food production and biomedical research, as well as clinical and nutritional studies relevant to improving human health and well-being.
+Research that addresses the environmental and public health impacts from gastrointestinal microbiology (e.g., the ecology of antibiotic resistance, food safety, and waste management) is also welcome.

-Rod Mackie, Chair 2015, University of Illinois, USA
+Rod Mackie, Chair 2022, University of Illinois, USA

 On behalf of the CGIF Committee: Jane A. Z. Leedle (JL Microbiology Inc.), Amy Biddle (University of Delaware), Isaac Cann (University of Illinois), Jeffrey L. Firkins (The Ohio State University), Todd Callaway (University of Georgia), Tim Hackman (University of California), Joshua McCann (University of Illinois), Itzhak Mizrahi (Ben Gurion University), and Phil Pope (Norwegian University of Life Sciences).